BitterWood/BitterWood.github.io/_projects/antibody-antigen-gvp-ranking.md

 ![Distribution of spearman correlation coefficients between predicted and true DockQ values](https://bitterwood.github.io/images/spearman_distribution.png)

 ### 3.3 Improving Selection Success Rate
-In a re-ranking task of stochastic ensembles with $N=8$ seeds, the GVP-discriminator significantly improved the **Top-1 Success Rate (DockQ $\ge$ 0.23)**.
+In a re-ranking task of stochastic ensembles with $$N=8$$ seeds, the GVP-discriminator significantly improved the **Top-1 Success Rate ($$DockQ \ge 0.23$$)**.
 While the baseline generator ranking provided a success rate of ~35.0%, our model improved this to approximately **45.0%**, effectively recovering nearly half of the potential performance gain bounded by the theoretical Oracle.

 ![Success rate of Top 1 structure for different strategies](https://bitterwood.github.io/images/success_rate_by_seed.png)